 Requirements: Images, Specifications, Intended Usage, Contact Information

-How do you initiate any of this?
-The best way is to message me at “Erin at BLADE” on Facebook or email me at email@example.com.
-Did I mention photos?
+Email your photos with specs, information, and details to email@example.com.
+Remember that the photo must be Did I mention photos?
 Before you get in touch, give “6 Things BLADE Looks For In A Knife Photo” a read.